rifatshampod/Typeless-form-chrome-extension/README.md

 6. **Add Icons** (Optional but recommended):
    - Create three PNG icons: `icon16.png`, `icon48.png`, `icon128.png`
-   - Place them in the root directory
+   - Place them in the `icons` directory
    - Or download free icons from [Icons8](https://icons8.com/) or [Flaticon](https://www.flaticon.com/)

-### Method 2: Package as .crx (Production)

-1. Follow steps 1-3 above
-2. Click "Pack extension"
-3. Select the extension directory
-4. Distribute the generated .crx file

 ## 📖 How to Use